 - You can enable proactive 360º Feedback, meaning from their Small Improvements homepage, users will be able to provide feedback to anyone, regardless of whether they were nominated or not.

-- And lastly, you could even suggest how many people reviewees should request feedback from in order to give them a better idea of whom to choose.
+- You could even suggest how many people reviewees should request feedback from in order to give them a better idea of whom to choose.

 Compose the questionnaire

 To make the questions sound more personal, you can choose from an array of placeholders.
 Options like 'First Name', which would then be replaced by the reviewee's first name.
-You can start typing to see a list of user placeholders, or click Insert and select User Placeholder.
+You can start typing to see a list of user placeholders, or click Insert and select Replacements.

 Add up to 10 free-text or multiple choice Scale questions but remember, less can be more.
 Every question takes time to answer, so concentrate on what you want to get out of this 360.
 We suggest you keep it simple.
 The default questions ask what reviewees did well and what they could improve on - although this may sound generic, these questions can actually give you very good results.